 Evaluating for free fluid is a common abdominal ultrasound application.
 We will go over the most common locations to detect free fluid using abdominal ultrasound.

-Using these techniques, you’ll be able to diagnose ascites and hemoperitoneum in trauma patients (the eFAST exam).
+Using these techniques, you’ll be able to diagnose ascites and hemoperitoneum in trauma patients (read the complete eFAST exam tutorial HERE).
 Keep in mind that blood will look more echogenic as hemoperitoneum progresses and begins to coagulate.

 Right Upper Quadrant – Morison’s Pouch

 - Using the technique to scan the liver described above, you can detect free abdominal fluid in the hepatorenal recess (Morison’s Pouch).
 Normally, the recess is only a potential space, and no anechoic fluid should be seen between the liver and kidney.

 - Using the technique to scan the spleen described above, you can detect free abdominal fluid in the perisplenic recess.
 You can also check the costodiaphragmatic recess from this view.

 In the male pelvis, you can find free fluid in the rectovesical pouch/space.

 In the female pelvis, you can find free fluid in the Pouch of Douglas (Rectouterine Pouch).

 Small Bowel Obstruction Ultrasound